 While we cannot predict the future, we can prepare for it.
 Communities Foundation of Texas announced in late October a $500,000 commitment of seed funding to create a dedicated, long-term resource to support needs across Collin County.
-We are excited to share with you that the Fund for Collin County continues to build momentum and support from the community with additional contributions.
+We are excited to share with you that the Collin County Impact Fund continues to build momentum and support from the community with additional contributions.

 We gratefully acknowledge the leadership and support of the generous contributors who have joined us in this important investment in Collin County.